learn-co-curriculum/css-essentials-css-fundamentals/README.md

 pages in the same website will be unaffected.

-If we want our CSS to carry across various pages, we can use an external stylesheet.
+If we want our CSS to carry across various pages, we can use an external style sheet.
 This is a separate CSS file that we link in the `head` of HTML documents.

 ```